-- There Are Various Ways You Can Bond With Your Ferret:
+- There Are Various Ways You Can Bond With Your Ferret

-- 1. Paying Attention To It.
+- 1. Paying Attention To It

-- 2. Let Them Be As Active As Possible.
+- 2. Let Them Be As Active As Possible

-- 3. Rewarding Your Little Ferret.
+- 3. Rewarding Your Little Ferret

-- 4. Give Your Ferret Toys To Play With.
+- 4. Give Your Ferret Toys To Play With

-- 5. Holding And Cuddling.
+- 5. Holding And Cuddling

-- 6. Communicating With Your Ferret.
+- 6. Communicating With Your Ferret

-- 7. Taking It For A Walk.
+- 7. Taking It For A Walk

-- 8. Letting It Follow You Around.
+- 8. Letting It Follow You Around

-- 9. Involving It In Some Of Your Activities.
+- 9. Involving It In Some Of Your Activities

-- 10. Training It.
+- 10. Training Your Ferret

 - Final Takeaway

-Ferrets are social and active pets if you adapt them in a social environment at an early age.
+Ferrets are social and active pets if you expose them to a social environment and bond with your ferret at an early age.

-When getting a ferret, you should consider the gender, cost, needs, age, and the number you want.
+When getting a ferret, you should consider the gender, cost, needs, age, and how many of them you want.

 Today, we will look into how you can make a strong bond with your ferret!

-There Are Various Ways You Can Bond With Your Ferret:
+There Are Various Ways You Can Bond With Your Ferret

-1. Paying Attention To It.
+1. Paying Attention To It

 Giving your ferret attention makes it feel wanted and will be comfortable with you.

 You could let it chase you, or you can chase it instead.

 Also, allow the ferret to wrestle with your hand for fun.

-While playing with them, you should ensure that your hands are clean, free from food scents.
+While playing with them, you should ensure that your hands are clean and free from food scents.

-When it plays with you, it is a sign that it loves you and trusts you.
+When it plays with you, it is a sign that it loves and trusts you.

 Giving your ferret attention and being able to interact with them contributes to their mental and physical health.

-2. Let Them Be As Active As Possible.
+2. Let Them Be As Active As Possible

-It has social characteristics like humans, whereby if locked up for long in a cage, may end up depressed or even acquire health problems.
+It has social characteristics like humans, whereby if locked up for long in a cage, they may end up depressed or even acquire health problems.

-You will be amazed when your ferret joins you to express how excited it is by jumping up and down in a rhyming manner.
+You will be amazed when your ferret joins you to express how excited it is by jumping up and down in a rhythm.

-3. Rewarding Your Little Ferret.
+3. Rewarding Your Little Ferret